 This special place will inspire a world of imagination and storytelling through the magic of creative expression.

-Seating up to 600 audience members, the Leonardian Centre will be the ideal venue to showcase our vast array of College events.
+Seating up to 600 audience members, the Leonardian Centre is the ideal venue to showcase our vast array of College events.

-The centre will accommodate large-scale music and drama performances, through to awards nights, debating, assemblies and many other events.
+The centre accommodates large-scale music and drama performances, through to awards nights, debating, assemblies and many other events.

-The Leonardian Centre will provide students with a professional theatre environment to explore and enjoy.
+The Leonardian Centre provides students with a professional theatre environment to explore and enjoy.

 The new performing arts centre is complemented by a half fly tower – housing a professional rigging system for curtains, lights and scenery – an acoustic control room and an orchestra pit.

-This central courtyard will unite the College community, connecting the Cornish Library with the Leonardian Centre and the new Year 12 Centre.
+This central courtyard unites the College community, connecting the Cornish Library with the Leonardian Centre and the new Year 12 Centre.

-The agora will be a vibrant hub within the College campus, providing a stunning and flexible environment that facilitates both formal and informal performances across a diverse array of disciplines.
+The agora is a vibrant hub within the College campus, providing a stunning and flexible environment that facilitates both formal and informal performances across a diverse array of disciplines.